-- Written feedback forms on the assessed practicals done in Michaelmas term - Exam results, and overall assessed practical mark, published following the June/early July examiners meeting - Dissertation result published in October
+• Written feedback forms on the assessed practicals done in Michaelmas term

-• Feedback form on dissertation distributed following the October examiners meeting.
+- Exam results, and overall assessed practical mark, published following the June/early July examiners meeting - Dissertation result published in October - Feedback form on dissertation distributed following the October examiners meeting.

 Students are strongly advised to work through past papers to familiarise themselves with the form of examinations.
-Past examination papers can be found on the WebLearn OXAM site.
-Copies of outline solutions to some examination papers are available on Canvas.
+Past examination papers can be found via the library database SOLO.
+Solutions to some examination papers are available on Canvas.